CphBusCosSem3/week8-react1/slides/jsonserver.md

 bash -c "node mockdata.js > booksdb.json"
 ```

-It will write and array of 15 books objects into a file: booksjb.json
+It will write an array of 15 book objects into a file: booksjb.json

 Open the file to see the data format (or in the bash just `node mockdata.js` without the pipe `>` character)